DudeManBroFoSho/AtO_Mod_Act1AlternateOptimalPath/README.md

 # Alternate Act 1 Optimal Path

-This is an Across the Obelisk mod that contains:
+This is an Across the Obelisk mod for Adventure Mode that contains:

 * A new “optimal” route through Act 1 that offers equivalent power progression to the traditional Betty -> Hatch -> Yogger route.
 * The alternative “optimal” route begins at the “The Fishing Contest” event which spawns at the southern path lake node in Senenthia.
 That event can now start a quest for…